-Scotland’s Anthony McGill is a two-time ranking event champion who achieved a career-high ranking to date of number 13 during the 2017/18 season.
+Scotland’s Anthony McGill is a two-time ranking event champion who achieved a career-high ranking to date of number 12 in March 2022.

 Victories at the Indian Open and Shoot Out tournaments during the 2016/17 season represent high points of a professional career which began in 2010 following his graduation from snooker’s secondary tour the PIOS.